mattnordberg/open-bible/README.md

 # open-bible
-Open-source Bible app for reading, reference and study
+Open-source Bible app for distraction-free reading, reference and study